pynufft/pynufft/doc/source/manu/multiple_NUFFT.rst

 Multiple NUFFT instances
 ========================

-Multiple NUFFT_cpu instances, NUFFT_hsa instances,
-or mixed types of instances can exist at the same time.
+Multiple NUFFT instances (of mixed types) can coexist at the same time.
 Each instance has its own memory.
 However,  multiple instances  may be penalized by hardware and reduced runtime speed.